sfkmk/raycast-openai-server/README.md

 #### Aider (AI Coding Assistant)

-Use Raycast AI as the backend for Aider, an AI-powered coding tool:
+Use Raycast AI as the backend for Aider:

 ```bash
 # Basic usage